 Other Activities primarily consists of corporate center costs, including administrative activities such as finance, information technology and human resource functions, interest income and expense associated with financing activities and results of our captive insurance companies.
 Other Activities also includes the components of net periodic benefit cost (interest cost, expected return on assets and net actuarial gains and losses) for our defined benefit pension plans and other postretirement plans not allocated to our business segments.

-Three Months Ended March 31, 2021 Compared to Three Months Ended March 31, 2020
+Three Months Ended March 31, 2022 Compared to Three Months Ended March 31, 2021

-Operating loss was flat for the three months ended March 31, 2021 compared to the same period in 2020.
+Operating loss increased for the three months ended March 31, 2022 compared to the same period in 2021, primarily due to: